-- Carry-On Allowance Skegs (fins), surfboards or wakeboards

-- Carry-On Weight Maximum weight of 50 lbs.

-- Carry-On Size No larger than 72" in length.

-- Charge No carry-on charge.

-- Baggage Requirements Surfboards and

-Wakeboards may only be carried on Pacific Surfliner trains operating with Pacific Surfliner equipment which has Bicycle/Surfboard racks installed.

-- Racks are available at a first come, first serve basis, which require no container, but is recomended. - Surfboards and wakeboards must be enclosed in a full-length protective cover (vinyl/cloth/nylon/ or hard-sided case). - Skegs (fins) must be detached and strapped to the board for transport.
+- Carry-On Allowance Skegs (fins), surfboards or wakeboards - Carry-On Weight Maximum weight of 50 lbs. - Carry-On Size No larger than 72" in length. - Charge No carry-on charge. - Baggage Requirements Surfboard and wakeboards may only be carried on Pacific Surfliner trains operating with Pacific Surfliner equipment which has Bicycle/Surfboard racks installed. - Racks are available at a first come, first serve basis, which require no container, but is recomended. - Surfboards, wakeboards and foldable kayaks must be enclosed in a full-length protective cover (vinyl/cloth/nylon/or hard-sided case). - Skegs (fins) must be detached and strapped to the board for transport.